 The IV Insertion Procedure

 Once the site is selected and prepared, clean the skin with antiseptic and allow it to dry completely.
 This step is crucial for reducing the risk of infection.
-With the dominant hand, hold the catheter at a shallow angle (approximately 10-30 degrees) and insert it into the vein.
+Still, with the dominant hand, hold the catheter at a shallow angle (approximately 10-30 degrees) and insert it into the vein.
 You should see a "flashback" of blood in the catheter's chamber, indicating successful entry into the vein.

 Advance the catheter slightly, then carefully withdraw the needle, leaving the catheter in place.
 Immediately secure the catheter with an adhesive dressing and, if needed, a securement device to prevent movement and dislodgement.
 Connect the IV tubing or administration set, and confirm patency by observing for a steady flow of fluid or blood return.